-The customer is required to supply all sockets, cabinets, enclosures, panels, mounting boards, conduits, wiring devices, fittings, space and 120 volt AC supply requirements of and for the metering equipment.
+The customer is required to supply and maintain all sockets, cabinets, enclosures, panels, mounting boards, conduits, wiring devices, fittings, space and 120-volt AC supply requirements of and for the metering equipment.

-No meters or metering equipment shall be permitted to be installed in a hazardous location.
+No meter or metering equipment shall be permitted to be installed in a hazardous location.